 How Do You Become a Cryptocurrency Fraud Whistleblower?

-When choosing a whistleblower lawyer, consider Phillips & Cohen which has represented whistleblowers in qui tam and other government whistleblower reward programs for over 30 years.
+When choosing a whistleblower lawyer, consider Phillips & Cohen, which has represented whistleblowers in qui tam and other government whistleblower reward programs for over 30 years.
+Our attorneys have experience representing individuals who report complex financial misconduct, including securities and commodities violations involving cryptocurrency and other digital assets.
 We are the most successful whistleblower law firm, with more than $13 billion in recoveries from our cases.

-If you know of wrongdoing or fraud by your employer or another entity, you can take steps to stop it.
+If you know of wrongdoing or fraud by your employer or another entity, including cryptocurrency fraud, digital asset market manipulation, unregistered token offerings, exchange misconduct, or misuse of investor funds, you can take steps to stop it.
 Talk to experienced whistleblower lawyers and contact us for a free, confidential review of your matter.
+A cryptocurrency fraud whistleblower may be eligible for legal protections and, in certain cases, a financial award for reporting violations to federal regulators.

 Crypto Fraud & Whistleblower FAQs

-What if I only have suspicions and no concrete evidence of crypto fraud?
+What if I only have suspicions, not concrete evidence of crypto fraud?

 Can I report crypto fraud that occurred internationally?